babashka/babashka/README.md

 - Only the `clojure.core`, `clojure.set` and `clojure.string` namespaces are
   available from Clojure.

-- There is no support for loading code from Maven/Clojars dependencies.
+- There is no classpath and no support for loading code from Maven/Clojars dependencies.
 However, you can use `load-file` to load external code from disk.

 - `require` does not load any files, it only provides a way to create an alias for pre-included namespaces.